This post may contain affiliate links. Please read our disclosure policy.

 Are these copy-cate Famous Amos chocolate chip cookies ?

 I have tried A LOT of different recipes for copycat Famous Amos chocolate chip cookies this past one year.
-They were all good in their own ways, but I felt like something was missing, until this last batch that I’ve tried I feel like the texture and the aroma are the closest to the original Famous Amos chocolate chip cookies.
+They were all good in their own ways, but I felt like something were missing, until this last batch that I’ve tried I feel like the texture and the aroma are the closest to the original Famous Amos chocolate chip cookies.
 Are they exact copy cat?
 Nope.
 In fact, I may like them even more than the original Famous Amos?
 LOL.
 My daughter absolutely loves this Famous Amos chocolate chip cookies.

 What are Famous Amos chocolate chip cookies?